paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 (syst_4_3_1)=
 ## Reliability Block Diagram

-The Reliability Block Diagram (RBD) uses a block structure to represent the success logic of the system.
+The Reliability Block Diagram ({term}`RBD`) uses a block structure to represent the success logic of the system.
 It is easy to understand and system success paths can be verified visually.
-For the purpose of a quantitative reliability analysis, the RBD considers required combinations of system components that are needed to keep the system working.
-The application of an RBD provides a structured representation of system architecture, and single point failures become quite obvious in the block diagram.
-Reliability modelling with an RBD is primarily intended for non-repairable systems.
-The IEC standard IEC 61078:2016 Error: Reference source not found provides the application rules and definitions.
+For the purpose of a quantitative reliability analysis, the {term}`RBD` considers required combinations of system components that are needed to keep the system working.
+The application of an {term}`RBD` provides a structured representation of system architecture, and single point failures become quite obvious in the block diagram.
+Reliability modelling with an {term}`RBD` is primarily intended for non-repairable systems.
+The {term}`{term}`{term}`IEC``` standard {term}`IEC` 61078:2016 Error: Reference source not found provides the application rules and definitions.

 ```{admonition} Todo
 :class: todo
 miss ref above
 ```

-The RBD is created under the assumption that all failures are independent, thus the occurrence rate of an individual block in the RBD is independent of the occurrence of other events in the RBD.
-Unless the simultaneous failure of redundant components is explicitly represented in the block diagram, like it is done with the beta factor model to evaluate common cause failures in FTA, dependencies cannot be modelled with an RBD.
-Furthermore, the RBD approach has limitations in considering different failure modes, priority of events and sequencing of failure.
-For example: a stand-by redundancy for which different failure rates in stand-by mode and active mode are to be considered depending on the occurrence of another failure cannot be modelled using RBD.
+The {term}`RBD` is created under the assumption that all failures are independent, thus the occurrence rate of an individual block in the {term}`RBD` is independent of the occurrence of other events in the {term}`RBD`.
+Unless the simultaneous failure of redundant components is explicitly represented in the block diagram, like it is done with the beta factor model to evaluate common cause failures in {term}`FTA`, dependencies cannot be modelled with an {term}`RBD`.
+Furthermore, the {term}`RBD` approach has limitations in considering different failure modes, priority of events and sequencing of failure.
+For example: a stand-by redundancy for which different failure rates in stand-by mode and active mode are to be considered depending on the occurrence of another failure cannot be modelled using {term}`RBD`.
 Repairable components are also not considered in the model.

 (syst_4_3_1_1)=
 ### Procedure for system reliability prediction using Reliability Block Diagram

-The procedure for constructing an RBD is shown in {numref}`Figure 7.3`.
+The procedure for constructing an {term}`RBD` is shown in {numref}`Figure 7.3`.

 (syst_figure4_3)=
 ```{figure} ../../picture/figure4_3.png